magicmq/pyspigot-documentation/eventlisteners.md

 There are five functions available for you to use in your script in the listener manager if you would like greater control over events or need more advanced event handling:

-- `listener.registerListener(function, event)`: Takes the function to call when event fires as well as the event to listen to.
+- `registerListener(function, event)`: Takes the function to call when event fires as well as the event to listen to.
 Returns a `ScriptEventListener`, which can be used to unregister the event later.
-- `listener.registerListener(function, event, priority)`: Same as above, except also allows you to define an event priority (how early/late your event listener should fire relative to other listeners for the same event).
+- `registerListener(function, event, priority)`: Same as above, except also allows you to define an event priority (how early/late your event listener should fire relative to other listeners for the same event).
 The priority is a string, and represents an Event priority.
 Returns a `ScriptEventListener`, which can be used to unregister the event later.
     - Event priorities are the same as the priorities found in Bukkit's [EventPriority class](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/event/EventPriority.html).
-- `listener.registerListener(function, event, ignoreCancelled)`: Allows you to "ignore" the event if it has been cancelled by another event listener.
+- `registerListener(function, event, ignoreCancelled)`: Allows you to "ignore" the event if it has been cancelled by another event listener.
 The listener in your script will not be called if it is cancelled elsewhere.
 Returns a `ScriptEventListener`, which can be used to unregister the event later.
     - This will only work with events that are [cancellable](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/event/Cancellable.html).
-- `listener.registerListener(function, event, priority, ignoreCancelled)`: Allows you to register an event that is ignored if cancelled *and* that has a priority (a combination of the previous two functions).
+- `registerListener(function, event, priority, ignoreCancelled)`: Allows you to register an event that is ignored if cancelled *and* that has a priority (a combination of the previous two functions).
 Returns a `ScriptEventListener`, which can be used to unregister the event later.
-- `listener.unregisterListener(event_listener)`: Allows you to unregister an event listener from your script.
+- `unregisterListener(event_listener)`: Allows you to unregister an event listener from your script.
 Takes the event listener that was returned when the listener was registered.

 ?> You **do not** need to unregister your event listeners when your script is stopped/unloaded.
 PySpigot will handle this for you.